swannodette/swannodette.github.com/_posts/2013-08-10-autocomplete.md

     </div>
 </div>

-Unlike many reactive autocompleter you'll find around the web what follows is a non-trivial autocompleter closer to the type of component you would actually want to integrate.
-As we go along we'll note the advantages over the implementation provided by jQuery UI.
+In contrast to many toy reactive autocompleters you'll find around the web what follows is an autocompleter much closer to the type of component you would actually consider integrating.
+For proponents of the reactive style I would like to see an FRP version of this autocompleter that demonstrates not only the level of functionality but the same level of separation of concerns.

 First we declare our namespace.
 We import the async functions and macros.
 We also import the components from the previous blog post, no